CEED/Remhos/README.md

 ## Purpose

-**Remhos** (REMap High-Order Solver) is a miniapp that solves the pure advection equations that are used to perform discontinuous field interpolation (remap) as part of the Eulerian phase in Arbitrary-Lagrangian Eulerian (ALE) simulations.
+**Remhos** (REMap High-Order Solver) is a miniapp that solves the pure advection equations that are used to perform monotonic and conservative discontinuous field interpolation (remap) as part of the Eulerian phase in Arbitrary Lagrangian Eulerian (ALE) simulations.

 Remhos combines discretization methods described in the following articles: